 Setting and set change information:

-Integral to that are periodic changes made to the make-up of classes to reflect student progress.
+Integral to this process are periodic changes made to the make-up of classes to reflect students’ progress over time to ensure that all students are challenged in their learning to fulfil their potential

 - When do set changes happen?